 - Cost Accountants

-As you know there are mainly three types accounting ie Financial, Managerial and Cost Accounting.
+As you know there are mainly three types of accounting ie Financial, Managerial and Cost Accounting.
 So the main accountants are also of 3 types.
-However by designation, there are some other accountants are too, whos detail will be share later.
+However by designation, there are some other accountants are too, whose detail will be share later.

 Management accountants – otherwise known as cost, managerial, corporate, industrial or private accountants –record and analyze the financial information of the companies where they are employed.
 They also provide performance evaluations, as well as budgeting, asset and cost management.